The best Black Friday deals on robot vacuums: Roomba, Shark, Samsung and more

 Shark AI Robot Vacuum: $300 at Shark

 A more affordable alternative, the Shark AI Robot Vacuum gets the job done but without the self-cleaning ability.
-Save $100 through Black Friday.
+Save $100 through Black Friday with the code: BFDEAL100.

 Shark AI Robot Vacuum, $300 (reduced from $400)